CONSTITUTION OF SINFONICRON LIGHT OPERA COMPANY

 Section I – Primary Organizations

-The “Primary Organizations” of Sinfonicron shall be defined as: the two founding organizations, Delta Tau Omicron and Phi Mu Alpha Sinfonia, along with Nu Kappa Epsilon Music Sorority and the Theatre Student Association.
+The “Primary Organizations” of Sinfonicron shall be defined as: the two founding organizations, Delta Tau Omicron and Phi Mu Alpha Sinfonia, along with Nu Kappa Epsilon Music Sorority and the Theatre Students Association.

 The Primary Organizations may serve as financial partners of the Sinfonicron Light Opera Company.